ravishankar15/Practice/localPractice/NodeJsWithAngularJs/README.md

 # NodeJsWithAngularJs
-A simple web app demonstrating the usage of angular js with node js
+A simple web app demonstrating the usage of angular js with nodejs

 ## Usage